bishnarender/github-repo-complexity/README.md

 ## github-repo-complexity
 I tried for the as much time i had till 19th date.
 The shown result is for just one repo and efforts are present in the file <b>"prompt langchain.ipynb"</b>.

-Below conversation are from the repo "https://github.com/hwchase17/langchain".
+Below conversation are with the repo "https://github.com/hwchase17/langchain".

 ====================================================